 Olanzapine

 Olanzapine (Zyprexa) can be used for mania or long-term mood stabilization.
-Weight gain, increased blood sugar, and cholesterol levels are potential side effects to watch for.
+Potential side effects are weight gain and increased blood sugar and cholesterol levels.

 Quetiapine

 Quetiapine (Seroquel) is approved for bipolar depression and the treatment of manic episodes.
-It's known to have soothing effects, which can be beneficial for those with sleep disturbances.
+It's known to have soothing effects, benefiting those with sleep disturbances.

 Antidepressants for Bipolar Depression